• XARAGUA

 Application:

-The TONTON MACOUTES possess a legal mandate to detect, intercept, and neutralize any threat against ecclesiastical, academic, and heritage sites.
+The TONTON MACOUTES possess a legal mandate to detect, intercept, and neutralize any threat against ecclesiastical, indigenous, academic, and heritage sites.

 ---